 - 2.1 Leadership: Cultivate positive leadership skills.
 Practice and demonstrate personal leadership skills.
-For example, take advantage of opportunities provided by a career and technical student organization (CTSO), such as SkillsUSA. - 2.2 Problem-Solving: Assess situations and apply problem-solving techniques and decisionmaking skills within the school, community, and workplace. - 2.3 Cooperation: Participate as a team member in a learning environment. - 2.4 Respect Others: Respect the opinions, customs, and individual differences of others. - 2.5 Personal Interests: Identify career interests, strengths, and opportunities. - 2.6 Career and Technical Student Organization Introduction: Introduce the program's aligned CTSO, SkillsUSA, through an interactive activity, such as a classroom competition. - 3.
-Shop and Personal Safety
+For example, takeing advantage of opportunities provided by a career and technical student organization (CTSO), such as SkillsUSA. - 2.2 Problem-Solving: Assess situations and apply problem-solving techniques and decision-making skills within the the school, community, and workplace. - 2.3 Cooperation: Participate as a team member in a learning environment. - 2.4 Respect Others: Respect the opinions, customs, and individual differences of others. - 2.5 Personal Interests: Identify career interests, strengths, and and opportunities.

+2.52.6 Career and Technical Student Organization Introduction: Introduce the program's aligned CTSO, SkillsUSA, through an interactive activity, such as a classroom competition.